edubart/nelua-lang/docs/pages/overview.md

 ### Primitives types

-Value types are similiar to C with some changes:
+Value types are similar to C with some changes:

 ```euluna
 local b = true -- boolean